 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At AIMM, approximately 44% of students took out student loans averaging $6,655 a year.
-That adds up to $26,620 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At AIMM, approximately 71% of students took out student loans averaging $6,517 a year.
+That adds up to $26,068 over four years for those students.

-The student loan default rate at AIMM is 21.8%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at AIMM is 12.5%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do AIMM Graduates Make?students who graduate from AIMM with a bachelor's degree go on to jobs where they make an average salary of $26,500 in their early years.
+How Much Money Do AIMM Graduates Make?students who graduate with a bachelor's degree from AIMM make about $26,500 a year during their first few years of employment after graduation.
 This is about 33% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Atlanta Institute of Music and Media